mnot/I-D/rfc5988bis/draft.md

 automatically access that resource to avoid overburdening its server.

 The URI used for an extension relation type SHOULD be under the control of the person or party defining it, or be delegated to them.
-These URIs also SHOULD NOT use the base URI defined by an application for registered relation types (as per {{registered}}).

 When extension relation types are compared, they MUST be compared as strings (after converting to URIs if serialised in a different format, such as a XML QNames {{W3C.REC-xml-names-20091208}}) in a